Overview

 Recovery

-Depending on the type of recovery required (single file, entire system), the BC Team can assist campus members in getting their system back to full working order.
-Generally, restore requests are made, prioritized and tracked through the ServiceNow system, though service "Enterprise Backup - TSM (TAMU)."
-Also, an option for customer-initiated restores is available.
+Depending on the type of recovery required (single file, entire system), Technology Services can assist campus members in restoring data from available backups.
+Generally, restore requests are made, prioritized, and tracked through our Incident Management system.
+An option for customer-initiated restores is also available.

 Was this page helpful?